canonical/chisel/README.md

 **Chisel** is a software tool for carving and cutting Debian packages!

-It is built on the idea of **Package Slices** - minimal, complimentary and loosely coupled sets of files, based on the package’s metadata and content.
+It is built on the idea of **package slices** - minimal, complimentary and loosely coupled sets of files, based on the package’s metadata and content.
 Slices are basically subsets of the Debian packages, with their own content and set of dependencies to other internal and external slices.